sds8910-nash/EmergencyAlertArr/README.md

 # EmergencyAlertarr

-An EAS plugin for Dispatcharr.
+An EAS plugin for Dispatcharr(https://github.com/Dispatcharr/Dispatcharr).
 It watches the NWS and IPAWS feeds for active alerts, and when one is issued for your area it interrupts whatever channel you're watching with a broadcast-style EAS screen and the real SAME/attention tones — then restores the stream once the alert clears.